Linux man pages

 Section | Contents ---------------------------------------------- 1 | User-level commands and applications 2 | System calls and kernel error codes 3 | Library calls 4 | Device drivers and network protocols 5 | Standard file formats 6 | Games and demonstrations 7 | Miscellaneous files and documents 8 | System administration commands 9 | Obscure kernel specs and interfaces

-command sends a specific manual page to your terminal through more
+man command sends a specific manual page to your terminal through more, less or any other editor specified in PAGER environment variable.

 Usage